LidarDM: Generative LiDAR Simulation in a Generated World: Layout-Guided LiDAR Video Generation

 \subsection{Physics-Informed LiDAR Generation}

 Given the complete 4D world \(\mathcal{W}\) and the poses \(\mathcal{P}\), our next step is to generate a realistic LiDAR point cloud corresponding to these conditions.
 At a high level, we use the poses to compose the scene and objects at each timestep, then perform physics-informed ray casting to obtain purely physically simulated LiDAR as an intermediate result.
-As a final step, we leverage data-driven conditional sampling to generate the final LiDAR point cloud to simulate real-world LiDAR noises from the clean ray casting LiDAR.
+We leverage data-driven conditional sampling to {generate the final point cloud to} simulate real-world LiDAR noises.